 Once Latisha has been rebuked by the Guardians of Time, she then tries to redeem herself by accepting their terms of forgiveness which mean that she must become a Time Monitor for humanity with Clockface by her side as her companion and Time Guide.
 Together, the two start to visit different places and time periods to perform Time Missions as Clockface encourages Latisha to step into her role of amending time to assist, help and at times, to save humanity which even assists Latisha with some of her school lessons and homework as she learns more about history, science and geography (amongst a bundle of other things) throughout their Time Mission adventures.
-However, as Latisha rapidly discovers, it's not easy being a time hero when you still have school lessons, household chores to perform, your teleporter keeps going on the blink and the Bunglers keep showing up to cause mischief, chaos and mayhem.
-Written by Zeus Knowles.
+However, as Latisha rapidly discovers, it's not always easy being a time hero when you still have school lessons, homework, household chores to perform, your time teleporter keeps going on the blink and the Bunglers keep showing up to cause mischief, chaos and mayhem.
+Written by Jill Thrussell.

 This project is generally considered suitable for children aged six to ten years old.

 Genre: Adventure/Fantasy/Magic Realism

 The paperback book will comprise of a mixture of poetry and illustrations which will also be accompanied by an activity pack based on the book.
 This project will either be made as a standalone animated film, or as the animated pilot segment for a series and will explore the organization of time and tasks, consequences and priorities amongst other things as Latisha takes a dive into responsibility and rapidly discovers its hidden depths.

 Deep in the heart of a land far, far away,